-Training for new leaders consists of four on-demand Learning Paths and other supportive trainings.
+Training for new leaders consists of Core-four on-demand Learning Paths and other supportive trainings.
 Once your New Troop Is set-up with our Recruitment Team, our Customer Engagement Team will assign you the trainings through gsLearn.
-The four on-demand webinars are required for new leaders and highly suggested for troop helpers include:
+The Core-four on-demand webinars are required for new leaders and highly suggested for troop helpers include:

-Co-Leader 101: Learn about Girl Scouts of Citrus and The Girl Scout Ways.
+Introduction: Learn about Girl Scouts of Citrus and your training roadmap and agreements.

 Co-Leader 103: Learn about the Well Being and Development of the girls.
 How to Facilitate a Virtual Troop Meeting.

 Co-Leader 104: Get Outside From the backyard to the backcountry, Girl Scouts has a long, storied, and successful history of getting girls outdoors.
 It is connecting with nature in a girl-led setting is a big benefit of belonging to Girl Scouts.

 Co-Leader 105: Manage you troop information from your myAccount and other resource guides from GSUSA and Girl Scouts of Citrus.